 Re-joining the L G P S

-If you re-join the L G P S and you have deferred benefits in an L G P S fund in Scotland, your deferred benefits will generally be automatically joined with your new active pension account.
-You will have 12 months from re-joining the scheme to make your decision.
+If you re-join and have deferred benefits in an L G P S fund, your deferred benefits will generally be automatically joined with your new active pension account.
+You will have 12 months from re-joining to make your decision.
 Your employer may allow you longer to decide.

-If you re-join the L G P S in Scotland and have a deferred refund this must be joined with your new active pension account.
+If you re-join and have a deferred refund this must be joined with your new active pension account.

 Can I transfer in non-L G P S pensions?

-If you have paid into another non-L G P S pension arrangement or to the L G P S in England and Wales or Northern Ireland, you may be able to transfer your previous pension rights into the L G P S. You only have 12 months from joining the L G P S to opt to transfer your previous pension rights, unless your employer allows you longer.
+If you have paid into a non-L G P S pension arrangement or to the L G P S in England and Wales or Northern Ireland, you may be able to transfer your previous pension rights into the L G P S. You only have 12 months from joining the L G P S to opt to do so, unless your employer allows you longer.
 You cannot transfer a pension that is already being paid to you.

 What if I’m already receiving an L G P S pension?

 If you are already receiving a pension from the Scheme and you are re-employed in local government or by an employer who offers membership of the L G P S, your pension may be affected.
 Your pension will only be affected if some or all of it was built up before 1 April 2015.
-You must tell the L G P S administering authority that pays your pension about your new employment, regardless of whether you join the Scheme in your new position or not.
+You must tell the L G P S administering authority that pays your pension about your new employment, regardless of whether you join the Scheme in your new position.
 They will let you know whether your pension in payment is affected in any way.

 If you are receiving a pension from the Scheme, all of which you built up after 31 March 2015, and you are re-employed in local government or by an employer who offers membership of the L G P S, you do not need to inform the L G P S administering authority that pays your pension.
 There is no effect on your pension in payment.